Octaze0406/Recruitment-2/BANDIT.md

 *  since we cant directly connect using ssh, we can create a remote shell to do the task using: -t /bin/sh  {-t ;This will start a new bash shell on the server.}
 -   [This command uses the -t option, which forces pseudo-tty allocation, and specifies /bin/sh as the shell.]

+* this will open up a new file readme and on using cat will give the pass: awhqfNnAbc1naukrpqDYcF95h7HoMTrC

  **BANDIT19